puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/big_picture.md

 4. Sets the document root to `/var/www/html/lvmguide` (which is the default value for the $document_root parameter
 5. Finally, the class ensures that the directory `/var/www/html/lvmguide` exists and that its contents are managed recursively.
 We notice that the source for the contents of that directory is also specified

-The details may not be extremely clear at this time, and will get clearer as you complete more quests from this Quest Guide.
+The details may not be extremely clear at this point in your learning journey, but will hopefully get clearer as you complete more quests.
 The rest of the Quest Guide will help you get to the point where you can write your own classes and modules.
-Our hope at this point is that the code for the `lvmguide` class listed above appears to be friendly and elegant.
+Our hope is that the code for the `lvmguide` class listed above appears to be friendly and elegant.
 We often talk about Puppet's Domain Specific Language (DSL) as **self-documenting code**.

 The real power here is that you now have the class `lvmguide` that can be applied to any number of nodes as long as you manage them with Puppet.
-Since we have lvmguide as a module in a directory by itself, you can share that directory with someone else, and ask them to place in their Puppet master's modulepath and they too can get the Quest Guide website up and running on any number of nodes.
-With a few lines of code, we installed and configured the Apache httpd web server to serve the website we need, by leveraging a freely available, shared, module from the forge - puppetlabs-apache.
+Since we have `lvmguide` as a module in a directory by itself, you can share that directory with someone else, and ask them to place it in their Puppet master's modulepath, where they too can also get the Quest Guide website up and running on any number of nodes.
+With a few lines of code, we installed and configured the Apache httpd web server to serve us the Quest Guide website, by leveraging a freely available, shared, module from the forge - `puppetlabs-apache`.

 ## Review

 Great job on completing the quest!
 To summarize, we learned how to leverage exising modules on the Forge and use the PE Console to set up our quest guide website locally.
 We also learned how to classify a node with a class.
-We will continue to reference the block of Puppet code for the lvmguide module throughout the remaining quests in order to understand what we did.
+We will continue to reference the block of Puppet code for the `lvmguide` module throughout the remaining quests in order to understand what we did.